Child Custody And Visitation

 What Is the Role of a Guardian Ad Litem in Custody Cases?

 In some Fairfax custody cases, the court appoints a guardian ad litem (GAL) to independently assess what would best serve the child.
-The GAL interviews the parents and child, reviews records, and may speak to other professionals, before making recommendations to the court.
+The GAL interviews the parents and child, reviews records, and may speak to other professionals before making recommendations to the court.

 The GAL’s findings can shape the court’s decision.
-Cooperate and be transparent during this process so your case receives fair review.
+Cooperate and be transparent during this process so your case receives a fair review.
 Our team helps you prepare for interviews and organizes key documents, focusing on outcomes that benefit your child and family.

 Call the Fairfax Child Custody Lawyers at Wexell Milman Today